 New colonies.
 Alternate Earths.
 Parallel Universes.
 All is fair game.

+On the first night we camped beneath the massed stars of the galactic core.
+We built a fire and ate roast vegetables grown on our own land.
+Nightbirds boomed from a nearby grove of luminescent trees.
+After the meal we lay back and took in the beauty of the view.
+Fifty kilometers away, spanning a pass between two towering peaks, the aliens' dome reflected the starlight like a mounted gem.
 Tyllaxis pressed a button and fired off the day's rockets.
 He did it now with a heavy heart.
 The war had been churning on for centuries.
 In his early days as a junior he remembered how ardent he had been.
 The fifth planet had to be punished.
 Their crimes were unpardonable.

 He glanced to his right.
 Now he was in charge and his junior sat in turn at his side.
 She had asked him that very morning, with some hesitation, "What exactly did they do?"
 Paz took the measurements twice.
 Nicolai stood by the entrance, watching, and if she finished too quickly he would accuse her of carelessness, so she frowned thoughtfully at the handheld's screen and jabbed at buttons to make her analysis look official.
 Not that she needed the handheld--she knew the hollowheart trees better than anyone.